Click the + by each question to see the answer.

 Q: Where are you located and what are your hours?

-A: As of November 2019, SABO’s headquarters is Ash Canyon Bird Sanctuary, but our walks, workshops, tours, and other activities are conducted on a variety of private and public lands around southeastern Arizona.
-Links to local birding sites can be found here.
+A: As of November 2019, SABO’s headquarters is Ash Canyon Bird Sanctuary, which is open dawn-dusk Friday-Wednesday, noon-dusk Thursday.
+Our walks, workshops, tours, and other activities are conducted on a variety of private and public lands around southeastern Arizona.
+Links to local birding sites can be found here, or download the Birding SE AZ app from iTunes or Google Play.

 Q: Where does SABO’s funding come from?

 A: SABO is a 501 (c)(3) non-profit organization and depends on memberships, donations, and program fees for funding.
-Past activities have been conducted under contract with the National Park Service and others as well as grants, but at present, no grants, contracts, or endowments provide funding.
+At present SABO receives no funding from grants, endowments, or contracts.

 Q: Is the border region safe for birders?

-A: Despite media hype to the contrary, visitors to the area are safer here than in any big city.
-Even across the border in Mexico those not involved in drug trafficking and/or enforcement are safer than almost anywhere in the U.S. There are dangerous parts of Mexico, just as there are dangerous parts of the U.S., but SABO’s Mexico trips visit destinations where the issues that have received media attention are not a problem.
+A: Despite media hype to the contrary, visitors are safer along the Mexican border than in any big city.
+Even on the other side of the border, those not involved in drug trafficking and/or enforcement are safer than almost anywhere in the U.S. There are dangerous parts of Mexico, just as there are dangerous parts of the U.S., but SABO’s Mexico trips visit destinations where the issues that have received media attention are not a problem.

 Q: Are SABO’s activities appropriate for children?